codebytaaron/Pack-Buddy-README/README.md

-# Pack Buddy AI
+# Pack Buddy

-Pack Buddy is a simple AI that helps you pack the right amount of clothes for your trip based on your plans, weather, and vibe.

-Want a deeper look or the full build?
-Reach out via the link in my bio.
+Pack Buddy is a lightweight AI-powered helper designed to assist with travel packing.

+## Overview

+This project explores how AI can be used to generate simple packing guidance based on trip inputs.

+## Status

+Working on, is public.

+## Notes

+This repository is primarily for documentation and experimentation.
+If you would like to see the project deep dived into let me know.

+## Topics

+ai
+travel
+packing
+readme